Nikhil47/HoneyComb/README.md

 Solution:
  - First, files might be used to store the results and strings can be read one by one.
 'Yield-enumerate' approach from python.
  - Second, a breadth first search with queue needs to be implemented here.

+Improvements:
+ - Even the searches can be started in threads.